Followers

 Most Formidable Defenses

-A fort covering a sea approach needed more than stout walls and good fields of fire.
-So Philadelphia built a series of chevaux de frise, placed in "tiers" beneath the waters of the Delaware between Forts Mercer and Mifflin.
-They were built into wooden-framed boxes, 30 feet square, made from huge timbers lined with pine boards.
-The engineers sunk these frames into the riverbed.
-Each box was filled with 20 to 40 tons of stone to anchor in place.
-Each frame had two or three large timbers tipped with iron spikes set underwater and facing obliquely downstream.
-These chevaux made for a powerful obstacle that posed a danger to unwitting ships.
-The string of chevaux had gaps so friendly shipping could pass.
-The location of these safe passages was a highly guarded secret.
-Any British ship not impaled on the spikes or caught up in the chain still risked trained fire from the forts themselves.
+Each box was filled with 20 to 40 tons of stone to keep it in place.
+Each frame had two or three large timbers tipped with iron spikes set underwater and angled downstream.
+These chevaux created a tough obstacle that could trap unwary ships.
+The chain of chevaux had gaps so friendly shipping could pass through.
+The locations of these safe passages were tightly kept secret.
+Any British ship not caught on the spikes or caught in the chain still faced fire from the forts themselves.

 Sketch of chevaux crates filled